-The painting was done on a canvas board, and it was pretty beat up, especially around the corners.
+The painting was done on a canvas panel, and it was pretty beat up, especially around the corners.
 I wanted to give it a really simple, utilitarian frame — nothing fancy.

 I had another painting with just the kind of frame I wanted to make, so I used that as a model.